atsushieno/aap-lv2/README.md

 ### directory structure conversion

-AAP-LV2 packaging is not straightforward, because the file layouts must differ from Linux.
-Android native libraries are usually packaged like
+AAP-LV2 packaging is not straightforward, because the file layouts is differrent from that on Linux.
+Android native libraries are usually packaged like:

 - `lib/armeabi-v7a/libfoo.so`
 - `lib/arm64-v8a/libfoo.so`